Economic Futures in the UK (AQA GCSE Geography): Revision Note

 Examiner Tips and Tricks

-Remember the economic sectors can also be used to group employment types.
-For example, a farmer is employed in the primary sector whereas a teacher is employed in the tertiary sector.
+Keep in mind that you can group employment types based on the economic sectors.
+For example, a farmer is employed in the primary sector, whereas a teacher is employed in the tertiary sector.

 The UK’s economy has changed over time and place and the most significant changes came during the industrial revolution between 1750-1900

-The changes can be divided into 3 stages:
+The changes can be divided into three stages:

 Industrial stage: more people moved into the secondary sector of manufacturing

-Post-industrial stage: emphasis is on service based tertiary sector and quaternary sectors of research and ICT
+Post-industrial stage: emphasis is on the service-based tertiary sector and quaternary sectors of research and ICT

 There are 3 main causes of economic change in the UK:

-De-industrialisation saw the decline in the UKs traditional manufacturing industries and growth in the tertiary and quaternary sectors due to:
+This saw the decline in the UK's traditional manufacturing industries and growth in the tertiary and quaternary sectors due to:

-Global shift of manufacturing to NEEs where labour costs are cheaper, longer working hours and trade unions have no influence
+Global shift of manufacturing to NEEs where labour costs are cheaper, there are longer working hours and trade unions have no influence

 Mechanisation reduced production costs and the need for manual labour

-Globalisation and increased world trade with cheaper imported goods; contributing further to a decline in manufacturing
+Globalisation and increased world trade with cheaper imported goods contribute further to a decline in manufacturing

 Markets have become deregulated and companies have to find ways to make a profit through change and innovation